leonelcaroc/leonelcaroc/README.md

 - 👋 Hi, I’m @leonelcaroc
 - 👀 I’m interested in web development and programming.
-- 🌱 I’m currently learning Git Version Control.
+- 🌱 I’m currently working at Rooche Digital as a Junior ReactJS Developer
-- 💞️ I’m looking to collaborate on MERN Stack Projects
+- 💞️ I’m looking to collaborate on MERN Stack Projects.
 - 📫 How to reach me, email me at leonelcaroc25@gmail.com

 <!---